Cleanups That Restore Marine Ecosystems and Strengthen Communities

 January 10, 2026

-Come join Revive Dive and our partners Central Coast Aquarium and SLO Surfrider in our first event of the New Year!
+Thanks to our volunteers and partners Central Coast Aquarium and SLO Surfrider, our first event of the New Year was a success!

 Revive Dive in the Spotlight